matgou/GorgLdapOrmBundle/README.md

    }
 ```

 1.2.
-Declare the use of LdapOrgBundle
+Declare the use of `GorgLdapOrmBundle`

 ```php
 // application/ApplicationKernel.php